tonyho/app-framework-binder/doc/writing-afb-plugins.md

 starts.

 Technically, a plugin is not linked to any library of afb-daemon.

+### Kinds of plugins

+There is two kinds of plugins: application plugins and service plugins.

+#### Application plugins

+Application plugins are intended to be instanciated for each
+application: when an application using that plugin is started, its binder starts a new instance of the plugin.

+It means that the application plugins mainly have only one context to manage for one client.

+#### Service plugins

+Service plugins are intended to be instanciated only one time only and connected to many clients.

+So either it does not manage context at all or otherwise, if it manages context, it should be able to manage one context per client.

+In details, it may be useful to have service plugins at a user level.

 ### Live cycle of a plugin within afb-daemon